Faculty

 Joan Ffolliott received her BFA from the University of Washington in sculpture and printmaking.
 She went on to earn her MFA at the Rhode Island School of Design and was a recipient of a Joan Mitchell Foundation Grant for emerging artists.
 Joan has exhibited her work in numerous shows around the country and she is included in many private collections.
 In addition to teaching at RISD, Sonoma State University, and Wheaton College, she is currently a member of the faculty at SUNY Ulster Community College, the Woodstock School of Art, and the owner of Ffolliott Design.
 She lives and works in Malden-on-Hudson, New York.

-Tina Piccolo, Artist & Visual Arts Educator Brooklyn Friends School
+Tina Piccolo, Artist & Educator, MA, Art Education, Brooklyn College

 Susan Greenstein, Artist & Visual Arts Educator:The Art Annex, Brooklyn Friends School, Studio in a School